 At the end of the day though, there wasn’t a ‘winner’ in the argument so I simply decided that I will check these two places for myself!
-Having lived here in Belgium for almost more than a year now, I’ve surely visited both for several times already.
-So, the final verdict?
+The final verdict?

-Well, trust me when I say this: BOTH were soooo lovely may it be day time or night time and it’s all because of their equally spell-binding structures and canals — naturally, I can’t just pick one!
-Of course they’re not entirely the same, but both Ghent and Bruges have their individual strengths and weaknesses that in the end, they just balanced out.
+Well, trust me when I say this: BOTH were soooo lovely may it be daytime or night time and it’s all because of their equally spell-binding structures and canals — naturally, I can’t just pick one!
+Even if they’re not entirely the same, both Ghent and Bruges have their individual strengths and weaknesses that in the end, they just balanced out.

 Given these points, I bet you can imagine by now that if you combine the two, they would surely become an unbeatable pair!
 So I say: arrange a trip for the both of them if you have the time.
 But if you don’t, then with your knowledge now of the pros and cons of each, as per your traveling style, you can determine the best destination for yourself.